TTA: Transcribe, Translate and Alignment for Cross-lingual Speech Representation: Introduction

 Recent works on speech-LLM like Qwen-Audio~\cite{chu2023qwen,chu2024qwen2}, WavLLM \cite{DBLP:conf/emnlp/HuZ0CMHPL0SLW24}, SALMONN~\cite{DBLP:conf/iclr/TangYSC000M024}, DESTA2.5~\cite{lu2025desta2} mostly connect Whisper encoder to LLM.
 Qwen-Audio, for instance, pairs Whisper Large-v2 encoder with Qwen-7B~\cite{team2024qwen2} and achieves promising results in audio question-answering and chat tasks.
 However, the Whisper encoder has several limitations standing out: (1) default constraint of 30-second speech input (unless fine-tuned); (2) focusing on speech semantics (with weaker performance for Chinese) while lacking paralinguistic information; and (3) large model sizes.
 To address these, we posit that a lightweight design can balance superior efficiency and performance.
 This paper focuses on developing a specialized speech semantic model.
-Unlike Whisper and its open-source reproduction OWSM, which primarily utilize a Transformer-based encoder-decoder architecture, ours employs a combined Zipformer-based\cite{yao2023zipformer} Transducer (ZT) and attention-based encoder-decoder (AED) architecture.
+Unlike Whisper and its open-source reproduction OWSM, which primarily utilize a Transformer-based encoder-decoder architecture, ours employs a combined Zipformer-based~\cite{yao2023zipformer} Transducer (ZT) and attention-based encoder-decoder (AED) architecture.
+The choice of Zipformer stems from efficiency.
 This hybrid design (ZT-AED) is specifically engineered to enhance the semantic representational capacity of the encoder component.

-The training tasks used to learn speech semantics are MASR and ST. Prior work has empirically demonstrated the benefits of joint ASR-ST training \cite{radford2023robust, DBLP:conf/asru/PengTYBCLSACSZSSJMW23, canary}.
+The training tasks used to learn speech semantics are MASR and ST. Prior work has empirically demonstrated the benefits of joint MASR-ST training~\cite{radford2023robust, DBLP:conf/asru/PengTYBCLSACSZSSJMW23, canary}.
 The basic assumption is that language-invariant information (e.g., semantics) can be shared.
 Learning cross-lingual speech representations aligned in a shared multilingual space is necessary.
-However, two key questions remain unaddressed: the under-explored relationship between cross-lingual representation and ASR/ST learning, and the extent to which ST impacts ASR performance under fair settings.
+However, existing work has not clarified the exact relationship between cross-lingual representation and MASR/ST learning.
+These metrics may not always improve in tandem and the extent to which ST impacts MASR performance under fair settings all require further exploration.